 Voter ID and Absentee Ballots

-For absentee voters without a driver’s license #, PennDOT ID # or Social Security #, a copy of one of the following:
+For absentee voters without a PA Driver’s License Number, PennDOT ID Number or Social Security Number, a copy of one of the following will be accepted:

 - Photo IDs issued by the U.S. Government or the Commonwealth of Pennsylvania, including: